Silberlocke Korean Fir

 Look beyond 'Bloodgood' and you'll find out of the ordinary varieties that will make your heart beat just a little bit faster...

 In small spaces (around patios, for example), plant slow-growing and dwarf varieties of conifer, dogwood, ginkgo, and Japanese maple.
 Wildwood Nursery carries a wide selection and ships anywhere.

 The Beauty of Japanese Dwarf Trees

-"My search brought me to Wildwood Farm in Kenwood in Northern California.
+"My search brought me to Wildwood Nursery in Kenwood in Northern California.
 I looked for a telephone number.
 To my surprise there was no option 1!
 It was a pleasure to get the friendly reassuring voice of Ricardo, the owner of the farm no less!
 I told Ricardo my problem and we got into a conversation....
 I ordered two dwarf Japanese trees, an Acer palmatum 'Fireglow' and a weeping flowering cherry.
 Ricardo saved me the six hour drive and expertly packed them for shipping.
 They arrived in perfect condition."

 Read full article.